-Baby Furniture – Hanging Bassinet – Double Swing – Convertible Baby Swing Crib Plans$8 Add to Cart
+Baby Furniture – DIY Hanging Bassinet – Double Swing – Convertible Baby Swing Crib Plans$7.99 Add to cart

-Designer Library Stairs – Wooden Library Ladder – Unique End Table$1,999 Add to Cart
+Designer Library Stairs – Wooden Library Ladder – Unique End Table$1,999.00 Add to cart

-Wood Jewelry Box w/ Three Drawers – Designer Jewelry Organizer$1,890 Add to Cart
+Three Drawer Mosaic Jewelry Box – Designer Jewelry Organizer-Mosaic Jewelry Box$1,890.00 Add to cart

 Making furniture was where my journey into woodworking started, always drawn to the practical.
 Handmade custom furniture fills my house, and gives me constant pleasure in the knowledge that I designed and made each piece to create homey, warm and welcoming spaces.
 Over the years, I applied the furniture building techniques to smaller projects as well, while focusing on making every piece to last generations.